• Skip to primary navigation

 The New Comparision Machine

-Another example of a widespread “easy activity” is social media (specifically Facebook).
+Another widespread “easy activity” example is social media (specifically Facebook).

 Sure, it’s entertaining.
 You feel more connected.
 But it’s not making you better in any meaningful way.
 Chances are it’s making you worse…